joshcarp/grpctl/README.md

-## EXPERIMENTAL: this repo is in its infancy stage atm so there are a lot of features aren't supported

 # grpctl

 _/'grp-cuttle'/_

 A dynamic cli for interacting with grpc apis.
 Sort of like a mash of [grpcurl](https://github.com/fullstorydev/grpcurl) and [kubectl](https://github.com/kubernetes/kubectl).
-This project was inspired by [protoc-gen-cobra](https://github.com/fiorix/protoc-gen-cobra) but sometimes adding another protoc plugin is annoying.
+This project was inspired by [protoc-gen-cobra](https://github.com/fiorix/protoc-gen-cobra) but sometimes adding another protoc plugin starts to get complex.

 ## How does it work?
 Instead of manually writing or code generating cobra commands grpctl uses the `protoreflect.FileDescriptor` to interact with services, methods and types.